MathildeJ/Fantasy_Bakes/README.md

 <a name="landing"></a>
 #### Build your own landing page

-You might have noticed that when a visitor initiates a session they are put into a queue and, by default, have to wait for an agent to take the call before they can navigate within the session.
+When a visitor initiates a session they are queue'd and, by default, have to wait for an agent to take the call before they can navigate within the session.
 The screen is blocked, and a red banner appears at the top of the screen with their queue pin.
 In our example application, the page that the user starts a session from is the home page, and consequently, this is the page that gets blocked.
 We would prefer to have our own custom landing page, where we can tell our customers that they are in the queue, and that an agent will be with them soon.

-In order to use such a page, we first need to remove the red banner blocking the session:
+In order to use such a page, we first remove the red banner blocking the session:
 ```
 block_until_agent_joins: false, // remove red banner
 ```
-Once [this](https://github.com/MathildeJ/Cake_shop_example/commit/80d85997b86a20803bd3bfb3cc4287f458dfb8a6) is done, we have to move the snippet code to our landing page (since it will be the page from which sessions start) and add the auto start option so that a session will start automatically (as soon as the user is redirected to our landing page):
+Nect, we move the snippet code to our landing page (since it will be the page from which sessions start) and add the auto start option so that a session will start automatically (as soon as the user is redirected to our landing page):
 ```
 auto_start: true, // session will start automatically
 ```
-We already have our own button which starts a Surfly session on the home page but we now want this button to redirect the user to the landing page.
+We now want our button to redirect the user to the landing page.
 We simply replace the #surflystart anchor with an onclick function that does just that:
 ```
 <button class="button" id="get_help_button" onclick="landing()"></button>